rodneyshupe/Cookbook/Recipes/Sauces/MapleChipotleMayonnaise.rst

 Directions
 ----------

-- Combine all ingredients in small bowl.
+1. Combine all ingredients in a small bowl.